1980s

 we met.
 We were married in 1992.

-My memories of Therfield: I was very keen on sport in my
+My memories of Therfield: I was very keen on sport in

-including Steve Hill, Dave Mitchell and others.
+teachers including Steve Hill, Dave Mitchell

-won't forget.
+which I won't forget.

 Some names I can remember include Dave Lee, James New,

-Nicky Attwood, Stuart Atkinson, Amanda Jones, Owen Morgen, Roger
+Nicky Attwood, Stuart Atkinson, Amanda Jones, Owen Morgen,

-Bartholemew and of course good old Faz!
+Roger Bartholemew and of course good old Faz!

 I won't bore you with more!
 I haven't seen many of my old school

-friends since I left and if anyone reading this would like to get
+friends since I left and if anyone reading this would like to

-in touch, then that would be great.
+get in touch, then that would be great.

-All the best to anyone reading this.
-Love to
+All the best to anyone

-visit the school again one day!
+reading this.
+Love to visit the school again one day!

-1988 Alison BAKER : message
+1988 Alison

-9.12.01 : contact: alisonmaryanneATyahoo.co.uk
+BAKER : message 9.12.01 : contact: alisonmaryanneATyahoo.co.uk

 I heard about the site via my father who told me of the sad

 departure of Mr Pratt.
-He was a brilliant
+He was a

-memorable for me was Grease.
-The Swing Band and Orchestra
+there.
+The most memorable for me was Grease.
+The

-and brilliant productions were made even more fantanstic by Mr
+Swing Band and Orchestra and brilliant productions were made

-Pratt.
-I do hope he feels well again soon.
+even more fantanstic by Mr Pratt.
+I do hope he feels well

 When I was a pupil there were a number of teachers who said that